Insects: Why we can't live without them – DW – 07/29/2024

 Well, actually it is really the biting mosquitoes that get on our nerves.
 And that is just one type of them.
 In Germany alone, there are a total of 28 different mosquito families.

 They mostly feed on nectar and plant juices, pollinating flowers when they visit them.
-It is only the females that need our blood and they do this so that their eggs can mature.
+It is only the females that need our blood, and that is so that their eggs can mature.

 While they can transmit dangerous diseases, they are also an important source of food for other animals, such as birds and fish.
 So without mosquitoes, you might have to say goodbye to that delicious smoked trout.

-Perhaps worst still — without mosquitoes, there would also be no chocolate and virtually no cocoa.
+Perhaps worse still — without mosquitoes, there would also be no chocolate and virtually no cocoa.
 This is because the very small flowers of the cocoa plant are primarily sipped by tiny mosquitoes.
-Without them, there would be empty spaces on the chocolate shelf in the supermarket.
+Without them, there would be several empty spaces on the chocolate shelf in the supermarket.

 Edited by: Tamsin Walker